percona/grafana-dashboards/CONTRIBUTING.md

         git add .
         git commit -m "PMM-5053 Add a tooltip for Head Block widget for Prometheus Dashboard"

+8. Run the tests with `npm run test` and make sure all the tests pass.

-8. Push your branch into your repository.
+9. Push your branch into your repository.
 Check that your branch only contains code relevant to the issue.

     git push origin PMM-5053-dbazhenov-tooltip

-9. Make a Pull Request from your branch to the right branch in percona/grafana-dashboards.
+10. Make a Pull Request from your branch to the right branch in percona/grafana-dashboards.

     Example: from dbazhenov:PMM-5053-dbazhenov-tooltip to percona:PMM-2.0

-10. Your Pull Request must pass certain checks, i.e. Jenkins CI, and Contributor License Agreement.
+11. Your Pull Request must pass certain checks, i.e. Jenkins CI, and Contributor License Agreement.

     You need to open the Contributor License Agreement page, read it, and confirm it.

-11. Wait for our experts to review your code.
+12. Wait for our experts to review your code.
 You may need to answer questions or to address requests for changes.

-12. Our Engineers will merge your branch into the release branch by themselves.
+13. Our Engineers will merge your branch into the release branch by themselves.

-13. Congratulations, you have become a contributor.
+14. Congratulations, you have become a contributor.
 Thanks for contributing to open source!